 - Basic Science (one 4 week Block rotation is required)

-- Transition to Residency is required in Block 9
+- Transition to Residency is required

 After discussion of an advisee's strengths, weaknesses and interests, the advisor should help assess areas of educational need and help design a program of courses for the senior year that will meet those needs using both the requirements above and the remaining sixteen weeks of elective time.
 Students who experienced academic difficulty in the third year may be required by the Student Promotion and Evaluation Committee to take certain courses in the senior year.

 An advisor should meet with his/her advisee toward the end of the junior year to discuss the student's chosen specialty.
 The advisor should attempt to inform the student of what he/she can expect during postgraduate training and in practice.
 The student should discuss special needs such as geographical or family requirements.
 While most faculty tend to encourage students to take their postgraduate education in university based programs, there may be an occasional individual who would profit from a community based program.
 Advisees should be encouraged to apply to the best possible programs, but they should also have one or two less competitive programs which would be acceptable.
 Students who are applying in very competitive specialties (radiology, ophthalmology, orthopaedics, etc.) should have an additional specialty on their list should they fail to match in the first specialty.
 The list should consist of a rational number of programs and students should be discouraged from applying to more than twenty programs without careful consideration.

 Based on the student's needs for postgraduate education, the advisor and the student should develop a rank order list of programs to which application will be made.

 As a student starts the residency application process, his/her advisor should assist as questions arise.
 The advisor should help the student decide whom to ask to write letters of recommendation.
 For example, maybe one or more faculty colleagues are closely connected with the student's highest ranking programs.
 The student would be advised to ask these faculty members to write letters for him/her.